 Nancy’s Aunt Marian and Uncle Al were extremely active in the Essex community, and were key members of the team of residents who established the charming River Museum at the end of Main Street.

 Albert Dock & Marian Van DeWater Dock noted on the plaque at The River Museum

 There is not much in town for provisioning, but there is a good, yet small, market accessible via Uber: Colonial Market.
 There are, however, some fun shops in town to wander in and out of, including a great ice cream store and a store devoted soley to Rubber Ducks!

 Shops in downtown Essex

 And what would our travels be this summer without a crazy thunder storm?
-Here’s our Essex storm!
+Here’s our Essex storm, another big one!

 Before leaving Essex and the Connecticut River, I would be remiss if I didn’t mention the railroad bridge.
 While it’s largely open, it was closed on our first trip up the river 14 years ago.
-Back then, we waited, on a disabled vessel (one engine out), for a bridge opening for an hour.
+Back then, we waited, aboard a disabled vessel (one engine out), for a bridge opening for an hour.
 And, the gentleman at the bridge was less than pleasant.
 This year, we were thrilled to find the bridge open on the way to and from Essex.
 Happy boaters!

 After 3 wonderful nights in Essex, we set off for Mystic, CT. at 8:38 am, arriving in Mystic at 1 pm.
 Mystic, interestingly, doesn’t really exist as a town.
 Rather, it’s Stonington, CT, but everyone still refers to it as Mystic.
 And yes, there really is a Mystic Pizza!